nelsyeung/PoGoTools/README.md

 - Separate account settings for all the features
 - List all Pokemon with their CP and IV
 - Sort the listed Pokemon by their real name, CP or IV
+- Filter the list of Pokemon by name
 - Filter the list of Pokemon to a certain CP and IV
 - Transfer Pokemon base on your own criteria
 - List all your items